Utrosa/Thesis_scripts/systematic-search-analyses/steps_powersample_analysis.md

-# Power and meta-analysis steps
+# Power and Meta-Analysis Steps

 ## Prepare the data
 1. Create an Excel spreadsheet that systemizes information about all records selected in the systematic literature search.
 This information should include at least: